picatz/doh/README.md

   -h, --help                      help for query
-      --resolver-addr string      address of a DNS resolver to use for resolving DoH server names (e.g. 8.8.8.8:53) --resolver-network string   protocol to use for resolving DoH server names (e.g. udp, tcp) (default "udp") --servers strings           servers to query (default [https://dns.google/dns-query,https://cloudflare-dns.com/dns-query,https://dns.quad9.net:5053/dns-query])
+      --resolver-addr string      address of a DNS resolver to use for resolving DoH server names (e.g. 8.8.8.8:53) --resolver-network string   protocol to use for resolving DoH server names (e.g. udp, tcp) (default "udp") --retry-max int             maximum number of retries for each query (default 10) --servers strings           servers to query (default [https://dns.google/dns-query,https://cloudflare-dns.com/dns-query,https://dns.quad9.net:5053/dns-query])
       --timeout duration          timeout for query, 0s for no timeout (default 30s) --type string               dns record type to query for each domain, such as A, AAAA, MX, etc. (default "A")